Whistle Down the Wind (film): Plot

 When Blakey lets a kitten die, with no remorse, a doubt is sown in the minds of some of the children.
-The children quiz the vicar as to why Jesus does not save every person and animal and he says it is so the world does not get crowded.
+The children quiz the vicar Mr. Reeves as to why Jesus does not save every person and animal and he says it is so the world does not get crowded.

 Blakey sends Kathy to retrieve a package he has hidden.
 A police manhunt takes place as Kathy searches.
 She finds the package under a rail in a railway tunnel.
 This provides Blakey with a revolver.

-At Charles' birthday party Nan takes an extra piece of cake and lets slip it is "for Jesus".
-Charles says it is not Jesus, it is "just a fella."
+At Charles Bostock's birthday party, his sister Nan takes an extra piece of cake and lets slip it is "for Jesus".
+Charles says: "it isn't Jesus, it's just a fella."
 Kathy's father realises the connection to the missing criminal and the police are called in to apprehend the criminal.
 The father waits outside the barn with a shotgun.

 The children of the village, perhaps 100 of them now in on the secret, converge on the barn.
 Kathy sneaks behind the barn and passes a pack of cigarettes through a hole, but she has forgotten matches.
 She says she has not betrayed him, but the police are closing in.
 He forgives her and, after much prompting from her, promises she will see him again.
 Resigned to his fate, Blakey tosses his handgun out of the barn door and surrenders to the police.

 Blakey stands arms outstretched as he is frisked.
 His silhouette echoes the crucifixion.
 Once Blakey is taken away and the crowd disperses, Kathy is approached by two very young children who ask to see Jesus.
 She tells them that they missed him this time, but he will be back one day.